equinor/septic-config-generator/README.md

 This tool has another command called `revert` that can be used as an alternative to manual patching.
 It is based on regenerating each affected template based on its corresponding segment from the modified config file.

+*Please note that reverting can only convert static values in the master file to corresponding identifier tags found in the source file.
+This means that it is not possible to combine reverting with more advanced [Jinja2 functionality](#the-template-engine) such as if/then/else, calculations etc.*

 For static templates, you should simply copy the entire corresponding content over from the modified config file to the template.